Archives week 48 of 2007

 Since I burned a few hours trying to track this down, I'll post the work-around... the problem is simple; Log Spew.

 Productive uses Python's logging module throughout to provide debugging and informational output during development.
-We log enormous amounts of information at debug and info levels (about 2.5% of our total run-time ...!-->!-->
+We log enormous amounts of information at debug and info levels (about 2.5% of our total run-time is spent in ...!-->!-->

 Either no-one has ever used olpcgames.mesh or they have all fixed a number of broken pieces individually.
 I fixed one show-stopping bug today that would have meant no activity could properly track the users in the channel.